Who we are ...

 Learn more about the University of Baltimore's mascot, Eubie.

-From its beginnings, the University has granted educational access to those who otherwise might be denied the opportunity: working adults, first-generation college students and those who require the flexibility not found in traditional college settings.
+From its beginnings, the University has granted educational access to a remarkably wide range of students: working adults, first-generation college goers, career changers, and those who require the flexibility not found in traditional college settings.

 - 1925: The University of Baltimore was founded as a private night School of Law and College of Business Administration.